 MASKS OF MORALITY is a contemporary rollercoaster about a woman who goes from a high-tech marketing executive to becoming obsessed with changing the world after becoming a mother.

 It’s a story of moral conscience and using positive energy in every choice we make.
 A message to look past the deceiving masks of politicians and mainstream media and reach into the soul for answers of how best to treat each other—how to be kind to humankind.

 Written in the voice of a mother who couldn’t be happier with her life; the protagonist is surrounded by amazing beauty, a loving family, a large circle of friends, a beautiful home in the hills, and, despite her quirky emotions, a deep inner peace.

 Her only concern is for the next generation in a nation hell-bent on having higher military spending than half the world combined and convinced it’s for the collective good.
 Isn’t it time we normalize peace?

 Although never becoming anti-corporate, she is concerned about corporate abusive practices and conflicted with her beloved Silicon Valley’s emerging role in America’s forever wars, deep surveillance and growth rate of the working homeless.
 What type of legacy are we leaving for our kids?

 Set within the San Francisco Bay Area, Caryssa befriends a group of parents as eclectic as the cafes, shops, and surreal beauty surrounding them.
 Together, they ride the emotional arc of parenting within these tumultuous times.

-Echoed throughout is a startling and disturbing awareness of a culture—ours-— mindlessly threatening to squander all that is dear to our hearts.
+Echoed throughout is a startling and disturbing emergence of a culture—ours-— mindlessly threatening to squander all that is dear to our hearts.
 This culture shock stirs the parent’s collective conscience, bringing them to understand the ache of late America.

 Could it be that our political reality is stranger than fiction?